How Can I Stop Sinning?

 No matter what the sin is (major, minor, or anything in between) the process of getting free and the power for gaining victory are the same for all.
 The unvarying rule is: Whenever you recognize a sin in you, you are obligated to separate from it.
 Don’t take on guilt over being tempted.
 You can't stop the urge or the allure from showing up, though with time the Lord will cause both its power and its reappearances to diminish.
 But you always have it within your power to say "No!" to the temptation and not let it get your allegiance.

 You are a free person only as long as you don't allow sin to "reign" in you.
 Your freedom is worth fighting for!
 Jesus bled and died to give you the chance to live as a free person united to God, not just to rescue you from hell.
-He paid sin's penalty so He could free you from its power.
+He paid sin's penalty, so He could free you from sin's power.

 "How can I stop sinning?"
 You will need to grow two things to help you defeat sin's power over you.
 Studying the scriptures will help to grow these two things, but mere knowledge of the scriptures is insufficient to stop you from sinning.
 For that you will need a genuine knowledge of God.
 This comes in two forms: